Liberty-Music-Ray/VST3/README.md

 # VST3
 This is where i'm storing all of my VST3 addons for testing. they're all free, enjoy.

+#Sorry this build for whatever reason didn't want to compile the way I was hoping it would so now its updated and I think I also fixed the look ahead feature so it will duck correctly.

 ##INSTALLATION:

 - Step 1: download the zip file.